SiriusGG/stac/README.md

 This software is written in Java and runs on all Windows, Linux and macOS machines.

+Features easy integration into streaming softwares like OBS or XSplit.

 ## Screenshots
 (open in new tab to enlarge)